 TAKING CARE OF YOUR SMOKE & CARBON MONOXIDE DETECTORS

-Other ideas to keep your detectors in safe, working order:
+Other ideas for how to test smoke detectors and keep them in safe, working order:

 - When you test, vacuum any dust buildup out of your detector to keep the unit clean.